 Usually, your child will be offered a place at one of your preferred schools.
-Last year over 99% of applicants for a secondary school place in Cumberland Local Authority were offered one of their three preferences.
+Last year, all applicants who followed the recommended process of providing more than one preference were allocated one of their preferred schools.
 If you are not offered a place in your preferred school or if you are unhappy with the school place allocated for whatever reason, you have the right of appeal to an independent admission appeal panel.
-Information about admission appeals can be found on page 30 and 31.
+Information about admission appeals can be found on pages 29 and 30.